nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 * an installed and configured RHEL (v7.3 or newer; 8.0 or newer; 9.3 or newer) x86-64 operating system;
 * Java 17 should be installed;
-* if the security server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the security server are allowed (**reference data: 1.4; 1.5; 1.6; 1.7**).
+* if the Security Server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the Security Server are allowed (**reference data: 1.4; 1.5; 1.6; 1.7**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide;
-* if the security server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.9**).
+* if the Security Server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.9**).

 #### 2.3.1 Installing Java 17